xebialabs-community/xl-ci-tool/README.md

 ## Usage Scenarios ##

+The CI Migration Tool was developed to handle two types of usage scenarios.

-_CI Type Names changes (additions, updates, removal) between plugin versions_
+_1. CI Type Names changes (additions, updates, removal) between plugin versions_ In this case, a new version of a plugin will replace an old version of a plugin.
+The migration tool updates existing entries in the application database and the report database to work with the new plugin.

 See: examples/xld_mapping_sample.json, examples/xlr_mapping_sample.json

-_Customized plugin to coexist with new plugin_
+_2. Customized plugin to coexist with new plugin_

 It is not uncommon for customers to modify plugins to perform some specialized action.
 Over time these specialized actions may no longer be necessary but the plugin cannot be simply removed or upgraded to a later version due to legacy applications or environments.
-In this scenario the migration tool can be used to move the ci type names to a new namespace (along with corresponding changes to the synthetic.xml of the plugin) so the new plugin can be used in parallel.
+In this scenario the migration tool can be used to move the ci type names of existing database entries to a new namespace (along with corresponding changes to the synthetic.xml of the plugin) so the new plugin can be used in parallel.

 See: examples/xld_namespace_sample.json